WRF Physics¶

 WRF Planetary Boundary Layer (PBL) Schemes

-WRF physics schemes that distribute surface fluxes with boundary layer eddy fluxes, and allow for PBL growth by entrainment.
-They are also responsible for any vertical mixing above the boundary layer.
+WRF physics schemes that distribute surface fluxes with boundary layer eddy fluxes, allow for PBL growth by entrainment, and vertical mixing above the boundary layer.

 MYJ (bl_pbl_physics=2)